Angie55/MilestoneThree_KnowlegeisPower/README.md

 -All fundraisers can be edited from the fundraiser info page.
 The defensive designs follows the same rules as when adding a fundraiser.

 **Delete**
 -Fundraisers can be removed after 2 clicks with a warning on the first.
-The defensive design
+The defensive design ensures it is not too easy for users to delete a fundraiser.

 **Search**
 -The fundraisers can be searched by a keyword in the title if by the country.
 These display on a new page.
 The user stays on